isabella232/office-developer-client-docs.de-DE/docs/outlook/social-connector/isocialprovider-version.md

 ## <a name="remarks"></a>Bemerkungen

-Die Versionszeichenfolge sollten die _Hauptversion_verwenden. _MinorVersion_ -Format (beispielsweise 1.4730).
+Die Versionszeichenfolge sollte den _"MajorVersion"_ verwenden. _MinorVersion_ -Format (beispielsweise 1,4730).

 ## <a name="see-also"></a>Siehe auch